stackrox/scanner/README.md

 For any other time, just run `make image`.

+## Updating CI base image

+The Scanner repository relies on the images built in https://github.com/stackrox/rox-ci-image for CI.
+Sometimes, it is necessary to update the image used (for example, to build Scanner with an updated Go version).

+To do this, only the following is necessary:

+* Update BUILD_IMAGE_VERSION
+* Update .openshift-ci/Dockerfile.build_root

+There are other references to apollo-ci images within .openshift-ci/build.
+It is not necessary to update those for CI, as OpenShift CI will NOT use the FROM inside the respective Dockerfile.

 ## Testing

 There are various unit tests and bench tests scattered around the codebase.